yalmip/yalmip.github.io/_posts/commands/2016-09-17-polynomial.md

   nav: "commands"
 ---

-[polynomial](/command/polynomial) is used to generate a parametrized polynomial.
+[polynomial](/command/polynomial) is used to generate a parameterized polynomial.

 ### Syntax